arpi17/vue-login/README.md

 # Vue Login

-Login and Register forms built with Vue.js, Vuex, Vue Router and Bootstrap
+Login and Register forms built with Vue.js, Bootstrap, Express and MongoDB

 ## Scripts